Treble Odds Any Golfer - Tour Championship. New 888Sport customers can get treble odds on their first bet this week - full details here!

-Qualifying for the Tour Championship is always a massive deal for plenty of players who don't reside regularly in the OWGR top 50 with invites to next season's WGC-Mexico Championship, The Masters, US Open and Open Championships the reward.
-So congratulations to Roberto Castro, Jason Dufner, Si Woo Kim (Tour Championship debutant), Sean O'Hair and Jhonattan Vegas (Tour Championship debutant) for booking their tickets to the biggest tournaments in 2017.
-They are joined by Kevin Chappell, Emiliano Grillo, Russell Knox, William McGirt and Justin Thomas who despite currently residing in the OWGR top 50 are making their East Lake debuts.
+Qualifying for the Tour Championship is always a massive deal for plenty of players who don't reside in the OWGR Top 50 with invites to next season's WGC-Cadillac Championship, The Masters, US Open and Open Championships the reward.
+So congratulations to Tour Championship maidens Sang-Moon Bae, Daniel Berger, Steven Bowditch, Harris English and Danny Lee who are joined by J.B.
+Holmes, Kevin Kisner, Brooks Koepka and Robert Streb in making their East Lake debuts.

-With regards the FEC finale, the standings are now reset which theoretically gives every player in the field this week a chance of scooping the 2016 FedEx Cup Champion crown and the $10 million winner's bonus.
-I won't even start to run through the scoring model, but suffice it to say that the top 5 players in the FEC standings - namely Dustin Johnson, Patrick Reed, Adam Scott, Jason Day and Paul Casey - all capture the title with a win this week at East Lake.
-You can read more here: what each player in the field needs to win the FEC.
+With regards the FEC finale, the standings are now reset which theoretically gives every player in the field this week a chance of scooping the 2015 FedEx Cup Champion crown and the $10 million winner's bonus.
+I won't even start to run through the scoring model, but safe to say that the Top 5 players in the FEC standings - namely Jason Day, Jordan Spieth, Rickie Fowler, Henrik Stenson and Bubba Watson - all capture the title with a win this week at East Lake.
+You can read more here: what each player in the field needs to win the FEC

-Course Overview: East Lake is a long 7,385 yard, par 70.
-The course's main defence is fast MiniVerde Bermudagrass greens which feature the Donald Ross trademark back-to-front pitch surrounded by tightly mown run-offs into collection areas.
+Course Overview: East Lake is a long 7,300 yard, Par 70.
+The course's main defence is fast MiniVerde Bermudagrass greens which feature the Donald Ross trademark back to front pitch surrounded by tightly mown run-offs into collection areas.
 The green complexes are fast (12+ on the Stimpmeter) and contoured.
-Downhill putts are difficult to attack and players constantly talk about positioning approach shots below the pin.
-Plenty of green complexes are also long and thin, making finding the putting surfaces tricky.
-East Lake is a traditional golf course that up until now hasn't been overpowered by brute force and it has a definite Florida feel to it after weeks of up-state Bentgrass action.
+East Lake is a traditional golf course that up until now (although with Jason Day who knows!) hasn't been overpowered by brute force and it has a definite Florida feel to it after weeks of up-state bentgrass action.

 Driving accuracy undoubtedly helps around here with fairways surrounded by trees and Bermuda rough.
 The course also features quirky Meyer Zoysiagrass fairways which many players claim promotes flyers.
-6 of the last 8 winners have been in the top 7 for fairways hit, but high Greens in Regulation numbers are even more important as 3 of the last 6 winners topping the category on their way to victory.
-Comfortable Bermudagrass putters Jordan Spieth and Bill Haas were the outlying Greens in Regulation performers of recent winners finish 9th and 11th in that category respectively.
-Since the 2008 Rees Jones re-design, Henrik Stenson holds the tournament winning lowest total with -13/267 in an event that featured softened greens on the Sunday.
+6 of the last 12 winners have been in the Top 5 for fairways hit, but high Greens in Regulation numbers are even more important as 3 of the last 5 winners topped the category on their way to victory.
+Since the 2008 Rees Jones re-design Henrik Stenson holds the tournament winning lowest total with -13/267 in a tournament that featured softened greens on Sunday.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

 Published Predictor Model: Our published Tour Championship predictor is available here.
 You can build your own tailor-made model using the variables listed on the left hand side.
-Key players in the Top 5 of the Predictor are Dustin Johnson (Predictor number 1), Jordan Spieth, Adam Scott, Jason Day and Russell Knox.
+Key players in the Top 5 of the Predictor are Jason Day (Predictor number 1), Justin Rose, Patrick Reed, Jordan Spieth, and Henrik Stenson.